syldess/rotating-cube/README.md

 To have a customizable rotating cube React component to show different images, text and backgrounds.

-## Further improvements

-- [ ] Add function to update state when cube is rotated
-- [ ] Add easier size customization

 ## Usage

 1. Clone or download this repo and add the `rotating-cube` folder into your `src` folder.